-Concluding that your child may be struggling in ways his or her peers may not is a tough moment for most parents.
-Deciding what to do next is even tougher and frankly could be overwhelming.
+Concluding that your child may struggle in ways his or her peers may not is a tough moment for most parents.
+Deciding what to do next is even tougher, and frankly could be overwhelming.
 Early intervention should always be at the forefront, but who and when you enlist them to provide those services makes a difference.
-States recognize the need to assist parents in navigating early intervention, putting in place programs like Babies Can’t Wait (BCW) for Georgia’s children and families, but hindering access to services based on government instated timelines may not be in your child’s best interest.
-Let us explain why:
+States recognize the need to assist parents in navigating early intervention, putting in place programs like Babies Can’t Wait (BCW) for Georgia’s children and families.
+Though, sometimes, government-based services also include hindrances to accessing services.
+Let us explain how you can best utilize this program for your family’s benefit.

 What is Babies Can’t Wait?